edoardottt/scilla/README.md

-			 [-is ignore status codes in subdomains scanning] [-cd use also a web crawler for directories scanning (SLOWER)] [-cs use also a web crawler for subdomains scanning (SLOWER)] -target <target (URL/IP)> REQUIRED
+			 [-is ignore status codes in subdomains scanning] [-cd use also a web crawler for directories scanning (SLOWER)] [-cs use also a web crawler for subdomains scanning (SLOWER)] [-db use also a public database for subdomains scanning] -target <target (URL/IP)> REQUIRED
 		- help
 		- examples